NCAR/xdev/COMMPLAN.md

 software issues, general software use questions, or other technical discussions.

-Zulip has multiple *Streams* which are designed to topically target certain messages.
-You can create *Topics* within each of these Streams, much like subject headings in email.
+Zulip has multiple *streams* which are designed to topically target certain messages.
+You can create *topics* within each of these streams, much like subject headings in email.

 #### What should we use it for?